ChiragGoyal07/Product-Recommendation-System/README.md

 1. Open the application in your browser
 2. Click "Initialize System" in the sidebar
-3. Click "Process Product Data" to load the skincare products into the vector database
+3. Click "Process Product Data" to load the  products into the vector database
 4. Start asking questions in the chat interface:
    - Product recommendations: "Recommend a moisturizer for oily skin under 1000"
-   - General skincare advice: "How to treat acne scars?"
+   - General  advice: "How to treat acne scars?"

 ## Project Structure